 I encourage my clients to get involved with blogging in some way.
 Even a focused strategy of regular commenting and guest blogging on relevant blogs can have value and significant impact.

-If they like to write (and perhaps have a number of articles or white papers under their belt) and have something to say about their industry and areas of expertise, starting their own blog is a good-fit strategy for their brand communications plan.
+If you like to write − and perhaps have a number of articles or white papers under your belt − and have something to say about your industry and areas of expertise, consider giving blogging a try.

-Top-level executives (and other job seekers) are getting on the radar of recruiters and employer’s hiring decision makers, and landing jobs because they blog.
+Top-level executives (and other job seekers) who blog in some way are getting on the radar of executive recruiters and employer’s hiring decision makers, and landing jobs.

-Some of these executive job seekers were offered opportunities in the “hidden job market” — positions not posted anywhere — because their blogging demonstrated their subject matter expertise and credibility, and positioned them as a good fit for a company.
+Some of these executive job seekers were offered opportunities in the “hidden job market” — positions not posted anywhere — because their blog writing demonstrated their subject matter expertise and credibility, and positioned them as a good fit for a company.

 For both scenarios, you have the ability to publish new blog posts whenever (and if ever) you feel like it.

-So how do you come up with good ideas for blog posts that will help advance your brand promise and ROI value to your target employers?
+So, how do you come up with good ideas for blog posts?

-→ Set up Google Alerts (one of my favorite tools) to stay informed of issues impacting your industry and target companies.
+3. Set up Google Alerts to stay informed of issues impacting your industry and target companies.
 Some Alerts to set up: